thompson42/pyspark-dse-cookbook/README.md

 # pyspark-dse-cookbook

-A series of PySpark recipes for interacting with the Spark/Cassandra/DSEFS* components of the [Datastax Enterprise](http://www.datasatx.com) platform.
+A series of PySpark recipes for interacting with the Spark/Cassandra/DSEFS* components of the [Datastax Enterprise](http://www.datasatx.com) platform, this cookbook was built using Datastax Enterprise 6.7.x and Datastax Studio 6.7.x.

 ## Setup notes, actions and basic introduction to Spark diagnostics

+#### Download and start Datastax Studio

+Go to [Datastax Downloads](http://downloads.datastax.com) and download Datastax Studio and start it up, install instructions here: [Datastax Studio](https://docs.datastax.com/en/studio/6.7/index.html)

+#### Import the Datastax Stuio project

+Import the datastax-studio-project/pyspark-dse-project.TODO into Studio

 #### Load the Spark Master UI in your browser